microsoft/vscode-docs/blogs/2019/02/lsif.md

 A client tool would retrieve the hover content from a language server by sending a `textDocument/hover` request for document `file:///Users/dirkb/sample.ts` at position `{line: 0, character: 10}`.

-LSIF defines a format that language servers or standalone tools emit to describe the tuple `['textDocument/hover', 'file:///Users/dirkb/sample.ts', {line: 0, character: 10}]` that resolves the request for the above hover.
+LSIF defines a format that language servers or standalone tools emit to describe that the tuple `['textDocument/hover', 'file:///Users/dirkb/sample.ts', {line: 0, character: 10}]` resolves to the above hover.
 The data can then be taken and persisted into a database.

 LSP requests are position based, however results often only vary for ranges and not for single positions.
 In the above hover example the hover value is the same for all positions of the identifier `bar`.
 This means the same hover value is returned when a user hovers over `b` in `bar` or over `r` in `bar`.
 To make the emitted data more compact the LSIF uses ranges instead of positions.
 For this example a LSIF tool emits the tuple `['textDocument/hover', 'file:///Users/dirkb/sample.ts', { start: { line: 0, character: 9 }, end: { line: 0, character: 12 }]` which includes range information.

 LSIF uses graphs to emit this information.
-In the graph an LSP request is represented with edges and documents.
-The ranges or request results (e.g the hover) are represented using vertices.
+In the graph an LSP request is represented using an edge.
+Documents, ranges or request results (e.g the hover) are represented using vertices.
 This format has the following benefits:

 - for a given code range there can be different results.
-For example, a user is interested in the hover value, the location of the definition of the range, or to find all references for this range.
+For a given identifier range, a user is interested in the hover value, the location of the definition, or to find all references.
 LSIF therefore links these results with the range.
-- extending the format with additional request types can easily be done by adding new edge kints.
+- extending the format with additional request types or results can easily be done by adding new edge or vertex kinds.
 - it is possible to emit data as soon as it is available.
 This enables streaming rather than having to store large amounts of data in memory.
 For example, emitting data for a document should be done for each file as the parsing progresses.

 For the Hover example the emitted LSIF graph data looks as follows: